hellerve/blog/wip/One_Hundred.md

   stories a lot.

 - My blog posts on Carp.
-People seem to want to know more about the language, and for the time being my blog posts are probably the best documentation we have.
+People seem to want to know more about the language, and for the time being, my blog posts are probably the best documentation we have.
 This should change soon, though (but I’ve been saying that for a while now).